I am totally definitely not going to tell you how much I spent on care packages during John’s deployment.

 I’m not joking when I say that this next tip literally changed the way I shop and has saved us thousands of dollars: online discount apps and digital coupons.
 Here are the programs I use:

-If I make any purchases (online or in real life), before I do anything else, I always check for cash back on Ebates.
-Over the past four years, I’ve gotten more than $1,000 back through purchases.
+If I make any purchases (online or in real life), before I do anything else, I always check for cash back on Rakuten.
+Over the past four years, I’ve gotten more than $1,000 back through purchases in person and online.
 And honestly, there are no strings attached.
-Ebates used to be completely online, but you can actually use it in person as well, which is pretty awesome.
 The cash back comes by check or by PayPal (you choose).
-I’ve used Ebates for home purchases, clothing, electronics, even flowers that I’ve sent to my mom on Mother’s Day.
-All kinds of retailers– from big box stores to electronics to clothing stores– have cash back offers through Ebates.
+I’ve used Rakuten for home purchases, clothing, electronics, even flowers that I’ve sent to my mom on Mother’s Day.
+All kinds of retailers– from big box stores to electronics to clothing stores– have cash back offers through Rakuten.
 During holidays and other huge sales times, the cash back percentages often increase; I’ve seen them run as high as 20%!
 And that’s on top of any other sales, promotions, rewards programs, or any other savings that you get through the store, as well.
 Sign up for free and start getting cash back right now.
 (Spend $25 and get $10 back right away!)

 23. Shipping APO/FPO